mufaro3/mufaro3.github.io/_posts/2024-08-18-books-ive-read.md

 - The Federalist Papers by Alexander Hamilton, James Madison, and John Jay
 - The Odyssey by Homer
 - Tambaoga Mwanangu by Giles Kuimba
-- Catch-22 by Joseph Heller
+- The Beautiful but Damned by F. Scott Fitzgerald

 ## Books I have yet to read and I do not currently own